-$$N_X = N_K (1 - g) / (W/e), \qquad (3)$$
+$$N_X = N_K (1 - g)/(W/e), \qquad (3)$$

-Details of the conditions of measurement at the BIPM and the uncertainties in the determination of $\dot{K}{\rm BIPM}$ are given in Tables 1 to 6 for x-rays, in Tables 7 and 8 for 60 Co and in Tables 11 and 12 for 137 Cs.
+Details of the conditions of measurement at the BIPM and the uncertainties in the determination of $K{\rm BIPM}$ are given in Tables 1 to 6 for x-rays, in Tables 7 and 8 for 60 Co and in Tables 11 and 12 for 137 Cs.
 In these tables, the relative standard uncertainties estimated by statistical methods (Type A) are denoted by s_i and those estimated by other means (Type B) are designated by u_i .

 IV.
-Calibration in terms of absorbed dose to water (60Co)
+Comparison and calibration in terms of absorbed dose to water (60Co)

-The transfer chamber is placed in its waterproof sleeve and positioned in the BIPM cubic water phantom of side 30 cm.
+When a primary standard is compared directly, the measuring conditions are stated clearly in the comparison report.
+For indirect comparisons and calibrations, the transfer chamber or national reference standard is placed in its waterproof sleeve and positioned in the BIPM cubic water phantom of side 30 cm.
 Its axis is placed in the reference plane, at the reference depth of 5 g cm-2 in water.
 This depth includes the window of the phantom (PMMA, 0.476 g cm-2) and is corrected for the change in water density with temperature.
 As well as correctly orienting the chamber, a reference mark on the sleeve is rotated so as to point towards the radiation source, unless a different orientation is indicated.